ibm-cloud-docs/assistant/faqs.md

 {: faq}

 To edit skills, you must have Writer service access to the service instance and a platform role of at least Viewer.
 For more information about access roles and how to request an access role change, see [Managing access to resources](/docs/assistant?topic=assistant-access-control).

+## Where can I find an example for creating my first assistant?
+{: #faqs-get-started}
+{: faq}

+Follow the steps in the [Getting started with {{site.data.keyword.conversationshort}}](/docs/assistant?topic=assistant-getting-started) tutorial for a product introduction and to get help creating your first assistant.

 ## Can I export the user conversations from the Analytics page?
 {: #faqs-export-conversation}